 Habitat Connections: These 2 part programs are offered to students and community groups in the classroom and outdoors, and focus on habitat connections including: Steam, Wetland, Forest, Puget Sound, and Aquifers.

 Watershed Programs: Nature Vision works in partnership with many local cities and water districts to bring water education programming to local schools within service areas.
 These programs allow students to make connections to local water bodies and ecosystems, understand pollution issues, and learn to protect and conserve water.

 Blue Teams: K-12 Students become a “Blue Team,” with Nature Vision by completing a stewardship project in their community related to watershed health, such as invasive plant removal, native plant restoration, planting waterwise gardens, finding and fixing leaks, and much more.

 Preschool Education: Nature Vision manages the Farm and Nature Preschool at Farrel-McWhirter Park.
 We also offer specialty preschool programming year round.

-Outdoor Discovery Days and Science Fairs: We offer specialty programs for schools and community groups who would like an outdoor day incorporating several integrated programs, or a specialist to present at their science fair.
+Outdoor Discovery Days, Science Fairs, After School Programs: We offer specialty programs for schools and community groups who would like an outdoor day incorporating several integrated programs, or a specialist to present at their science fair.

 Summer Camps and Programs: Nature Vision offers day camps in partnership with the City of Redmond at Farrel-McWhirter Park.
 We also have special programs available for day camps year round.